HMCS NEW GLASGOW K320 / 315

 Fate: Broken up in 1967

 Commissioned on 23 Dec 1943, Yarrows Ltd., at Esquimalt, NEW GLASGOW arrived at Halifax on 17 Feb 1944, and then proceeded to Bermuda to work up.
 On her return late in Apr 1944 she joined EG C-1.
 She left St. John's with her first convoy, HXS.291, on 15 May 1944, and for the next five months was steadily employed on convoy duty.
 Late in Sep 1944 she was allocated to EG 26, then forming at Londonderry, and for the remainder oft he European war served in U.K. waters, based for short periods at Portsmouth and at Plymouth early in 1945.
-On 21 Mar 1945, she rammed the fatally damaged U 1003 off Lough Foyle, and was herself laid up for repairs at Rosyth until 05 Jun 1945.
+On 21 Mar 1945, she rammed the fatally damaged U 1003 off Lough Foyle, and was herself laid up for repairs at Rosyth from 31 Mar 1945 until 05 Jun 1945.
 She then proceeded via Londonderry to Halifax and thence to Shelburne, where she was paid off to reserve on 05 Nov 1945.

 U-Boats Sunk: U-1003 (Oblt Werner Struebing) a type VIIC/41 U-boat, sunk on 20 Mar 1945 by HMCS NEW GLASGOW K320 (by ramming) in position 55-25 N, 06-53 W. EG 26 sailed from Londonderry enroute to Loch Alsh for training.
 After the group passed the Foyle buoy it, formed up, a mile apart & zigzagging independently, making about fourteen knots with CAT gear streamed.
 A periscope & schnorkel were visible on NEW GLASGOW's port bow, action station were sounded & a shallow depth-charge pattern was ordered however, it was too late.
 The U-boat struck NEW GLASGOW just below the bridge.
 Subsequent searches by EG 26; C-4 & EG 25 failed to reveal U-1003.
 Just before dawn on 22 Mar U-1003 surfaced & after forcing open the conning tower hatch, the following damage was noted, the bridge was wrecked, railing & fairing were smashed in, periscope & schnorkel were buckled, radar & search receivers were torn away, & one of the 20-mm anti-aircraft guns were dismounted.
 Another radar search receiver was mounted on the bridge, & after about a half an hour of ventilating, battery charging, & pumping out water, radar contact forced U-1003 to bottom in 260 feet of water.
 The dive revealed the conning tower hatch was no longer watertight.
 U-1003 then lay on the bottom for twenty hours, surfaced & scuttled with the crew taking to life rafts.
 About 6hrs after she scuttled HMCS Thetford Mines K459 while enroute to Londonderry for repairs, spotted a cluster of yellow life rafts 16 miles northwest of Innistrahull.
 They contained 33 survivors of the original crew of 49.
 Two crewmen died enroute to Londonderry & the remaining 31 were landed in Northern Ireland.
 HMCS NEW GLASGOW was awarded the sinking of U-1003 at 55-25N, 06-53W.
 (Source: RCN News Magazine)